 Pathology Test FAQs

 We are often asked about preparation for blood tests, fasting and blood tests for children.
 Below is a lsit of the most common things we're asked.

-There are some tests such cholesterol and fasting glucose, which require fasting for 10-16 hours.
+There are some tests such as fasting glucose, which require fasting for 10-16 hours.
 Fasting should not exceed16 hours.

 We recommend you fast overnight.
 You can drink water, and take any medication you would normally take, unless advised otherwise by your doctor.

 Unless advised by your doctor, you should take your regular medication.
 If you are diabetic or have any concerns, please contact your doctor before fasting.